WB govt effects change in complete lockdown for fifth time, draws opposition ire

 "The state government has considered the requests for the relaxation of the lockdown as would be necessary and essential.
 Therefore, in partial modification, the lockdown on Friday (August 28) as noted earlier is hereby withdrawn," it stated.
 State-wide complete lockdowns will now be observed on four days for the rest of this month instead of five days as announced earlier.

 The change in the total lockdown evoked sharp reactions from the opposition parties.
-They criticized the TMC regime alleging that it was completely clueless as it had failed to manage the COVID-19 crisis.
-BJP national secretary Rahul Sinha said, "The state government has not only failed but is also clueless about the way forward.
+They criticised the TMC regime alleging that it was completely clueless as it had failed to manage the COVID-19 crisis.
+BJP national secretary Rahul Sinha said, "The state government has not only failed, but is also clueless about the way forward.

 "The state government could change the dates but it didn't yield to our request to do so on August 5 the day of bhoomi pujan for the Ram Mandir at Ayodhya.
 It changed the lockdown dates to facilitate TMCP foundation day," he charged.
 CPI(M) legislature party leader Sujan Chakraborty said Chief Minister Mamata Banerjee and her government has turned the lockdown into a "farce".